MicrosoftDocs/windows-itpro-docs/windows/client-management/introduction-page-file.md

 ### Support for system crash dumps

-Page files can be used to "back" (or support) system crash dumps and extend how much system-committed memory (also known as “virtual memory”) a system can back.
+Page files can be used to "back" (or support) system crash dumps and extend how much system-committed memory (also known as “virtual memory”) a system can support.

 For more information about system crash dumps, see [system crash dump options](system-failure-recovery-options.md#under-write-debugging-information).